omgnetwork/android-sdk/README.md

 #### Create a transaction

-The most basic way to transfer tokens is to use the `omgAPIClient.createTransaction()` method, which allows the current user to send tokens from one of its wallet to a specific address.
+The most basic way to transfer tokens is to use the `omgAPIClient.createTransaction()` method, which allows the current user to send tokens from one of its wallets to a specific address.

 ```kotlin
 val request = TransactionCreateParams(